MintPond/node-mtp-reference-stratum/README.md

 node-mtp-reference-stratum
 ==========================

+__This project is no longer active or maintained.
+A new project has superceded it: [ref-stratum-zcoin](https://github.com/MintPond/ref-stratum-zcoin)__

 This is a reference [MTP](https://zcoin.io/what-is-mtp-merkle-tree-proof-and-why-it-is-important-to-zcoin/) Stratum pool to aid in programmer development of Zcoin MTP (Merkle Tree Proof) miners and pools that use the